William A. Munck

 - Venture Capital and Private Equity

 Mr. Munck is known as an attorney who will never give up the fight for his clients.
-In 2010, he was named as one of the top defenders in the North Texas region by the Dallas Business Journal and he has been the leader of one of the strongest intellectual property legal teams in North Texas for 20 years, with 18 licensed patent attorneys.
-In 2017, in an interview with D CEO magazine, the reporter referred to Mr. Munck’s law firm as a “Dallas intellectual property law powerhouse.”
+In 2010, he was named as one of the top defenders in the North Texas region by the Dallas Business Journal and he has been the leader of one of the strongest intellectual property legal teams in North Texas for more than 20 years, with 40 registered patent attorneys.
+D CEO magazine refers to Mr. Munck’s law firm as a “Dallas intellectual property law powerhouse.”

 Mr. Munck’s practice emphasizes long-range corporate strategies for the domestic and foreign procurement, management and enforcement of intellectual property rights; defense against third-party infringement claims, including prosecution of IPR, reexamination and other third-party proceedings; analysis, development and rendering of legal positions and opinions; and negotiation of technology transfers and related intellectual property issues associated with private and public financings, mergers, acquisitions, and industry and patent troll licensing matters.